 Cooking Recipe Converter

-This cooking conversion tool exists to help you convert between units of weight and volume commonly used in cooking (cups, ounces, grams, kilograms, teaspoons, tablespoons and more).
+Use this cooking conversion tool to help you convert between units commonly referenced in cooking recipes (cups, ounces, grams, kilograms, teaspoons, tablespoons and more).
 For conversions between units of weight and volume, a list of ingredient density approximations is included.

 Whilst every effort has been made in building this cooking recipe converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This cooking recipe converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.